ansys/pyansys-quarto-cheatsheet/doc/source/index.rst

         :link-type: doc

-        Explore examples that show how to use PyAnsys Quarto Cheat Sheet to create your own cheat sheets.
+        Explore examples that show how to use PyAnsys Quarto Cheat Sheet to create and render your own cheat sheets.

     .. grid-item-card:: Contributing :fa:`users`
         :padding: 2 2 2 2
         :link: contributing
         :link-type: doc

-        Learn how to contribute to the development of PyAnsys Quarto Cheat Sheet.
+        Learn how to contribute to the PyAnsys Quarto Cheat Sheet codebase or documentation.

 .. toctree::